Court Ordered Evaluations

 Instead, be honest about each parent’s strengths and weaknesses.

-When hiring an attorney to assist with your divorce or child custody dispute, work with lawyers who care and take the time to ease your stress.
-Contact our office in Chicago, Illinois, at 312-376-8860 or 847-394-3940 to schedule a consultation.
+When hiring a family law attorney in Illinois to assist with your divorce or child custody dispute, work with BFS’s family lawyers who care and take the time to ease your stress.
+Contact our office in Chicago and Arlington Heights, Illinois, at 312-376-8860 to schedule a consultation.